Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 The `UNION` operator allows us to create a new query, where we then join together the pin and password by using -> `|| '=' ||`.
 We then **filter** the result using a simple regex with the `LIKE` operator.
 This results in us being the new owners of the `pin` and corresponding `password` for the `admin` user.
 (Note: The regex only works because we know the admin password contains the word ADMIN)

-# B) Fixing from source
+# B) 010 Fixing The Source
 > Now that we know how to break it, let's fix it!

-My gameplan here is to remove the hint from `index.html` page, and then check the source code on how we can enforce the input type for the query.
+My gameplan here was to remove the hint from `index.html` page, and then check the source code for validating the input type **before** _**initiating the query**_.

 ## staff-only.py (source code)
 ```python